Saturday, January 28, 2023

 In the real world, she started collecting hits under the “Hannah Montana” banner but then launched her career as Miley Cyrus, achieving success with “Party in the U.S.A.” (#2, 2009), “The Climb” (#4, 2009), and eventually the #1 hit “Wrecking Ball” in 2013.
 As of this writing, 2023’s “Flowers” was her tenth of eleven top-10 hits.

 “Flowers,” the lead single from her eight studio album Endless Summer Vacation, topped the charts in 38 countries WK and became the fastest song in Spotify history to reach one billion streams (112 days).
-WK It has been nominated for Grammys for Record of the Year, Song of the Year, and Best Pop Solo Performance.
+WK It won Grammys for Record of the Year and Best Pop Solo Performance.

 The lyrics follow the protaganist’s efforts after a breakup to celebrate her independence and realize she is responsible for her own happiness.
 They make reference to her real-life relationship with actor Liam Hemsworth, who she married in 2018 and divorced in 2020.
 The song interpolates the melody from Gloria Gaynor’s 1978 women’s empowerment anthem “I Will Survive” WK and adapts some of the lyrics from Bruno Mars’ 2013 chart-topper “When I Was Your Man.”
 SF